Mortgage Approval Factors

 Below 580 Difficult — very limited options; credit rebuilding typically needed first

-One thing worth understanding: your score at the time you apply is what matters, not what it was six months ago.
-If you've recently paid down balances or had errors corrected, those changes can show up quickly.
+One thing to keep in mind: your score at the time you apply is what counts.
+If you've recently paid down balances or corrected errors on your report, those changes can show up within a billing cycle or two.

-Lenders aren't just asking how much you earn — they're asking whether that income is stable, documentable, and likely to continue.
-A salaried employee with two years at the same company is easy to evaluate.
-A consultant who had a great year followed by a slow one takes more analysis.
+Lenders aren't just asking how much you earn.
+They're asking whether that income is stable, documented, and likely to continue.
+A salaried employee with two years at the same company is straightforward to evaluate.
+A consultant who had a strong year followed by a slow one takes more analysis — but isn't disqualified.

-Most lenders will consider: base salary or hourly wages, overtime and bonuses (typically averaged over 24 months), self-employment income (net, not gross), rental income, retirement or Social Security income, alimony or child support (if it will continue for at least three years), and certain investment or asset income.
+Most lenders will consider: base salary or hourly wages, overtime and bonuses (typically averaged over 24 months), self-employment income (net, not gross), rental income, retirement or Social Security income, alimony or child support (if it will continue for at least three years), and certain asset-based income.

-The key phrase in lending is "qualifying income" — which means it has to be documented and stable.
+The phrase that matters in lending is "qualifying income" — income that's both documented and stable enough for a lender to count on.
 If you're self-employed or have income that doesn't show up cleanly on a W-2, that doesn't disqualify you.
-It just means the documentation process is different.
-Our page on working with self-employed and complex income situations covers that in more detail.
+The documentation process is just different, and our page on self-employed and complex income situations gets into those specifics.

-There's no set dollar amount — what matters is the ratio of your income to your debts and proposed housing costs.
-That's where DTI comes in.
+There's no set dollar amount.
+What matters is the ratio of your income to your debts and proposed housing costs — which brings us to DTI.

 Your debt-to-income ratio (DTI) is the percentage of your gross monthly income that goes toward monthly debt payments.
-It's calculated in two parts:
+Lenders calculate it two ways:

 • Front-end DTI: Just your proposed housing payment (principal, interest, taxes, insurance, HOA if applicable) divided by gross monthly income

-• Back-end DTI: All monthly debt payments — housing plus car loans, student loans, credit cards, etc. — divided by gross monthly income
+• Back-end DTI: All monthly debt payments — housing plus car loans, student loans, credit cards, and anything else — divided by gross monthly income

-Back-end DTI is what lenders focus on most.
-Per Fannie Mae guidelines, the standard limit for a conventional loan is 45%, though automated underwriting systems can approve DTIs up to 50% when other factors — like reserves, strong credit, or a larger down payment — provide additional strength.
+Back-end DTI is what lenders focus on.
+Per Fannie Mae guidelines, the standard limit for a conventional loan is 45%, though automated underwriting systems can approve DTIs up to 50% when the rest of the file is strong — high credit score, cash reserves after closing, or a larger down payment.
 FHA loans generally allow back-end DTIs up to 43–50% depending on compensating factors.

-A common mistake: people forget to include minimum credit card payments and student loan payments in their DTI estimate.
-Even if you're paying more than the minimum, lenders use the minimum payment listed on your credit report.
+A common mistake people make when estimating their own DTI: they forget to include minimum credit card payments and student loan payments.
+Even if you pay more than the minimum each month, lenders use the minimum payment listed on your credit report.
+Our mortgage calculator can help you get a rough sense of how DTI plays out at different price points.

-How much you put down affects more than whether you can buy — it shapes your loan options, your interest rate, and your monthly payment for years.
+How much you put down shapes your loan options, your interest rate, and your monthly payment for years to come.
+But the 20% figure that many buyers carry in their heads is not a requirement — it's one threshold among several.

 • FHA loans: 3.5% minimum (with a 580+ credit score)